-The council will undertake inspections of licensed properties to ensure compliance with the licence conditions relevant standards, and will take legal action if necessary.
-The council believes that responsible landlords will already be complying.
+We'll undertake inspections of licensed properties to ensure compliance with the licence conditions relevant standards, and will take legal action if necessary.
+We believe that responsible landlords will already be complying.

 Landlords must follow the correct legal process to evict a tenant and there are many rules which must be followed before a section 21 eviction notice can be accepted as valid, for example: